COVID: Bangladesh faces vaccine shortage as India halts exports | DW | 14.04.2021

 So far, about 5.6 million people have received at least one dose of the vaccine, while some 50,000 have received two shots.

-To ensure its citizens received the jab as early as possible, Bangladesh signed a commercial deal with SII last year to buy 30 million doses of the vaccine when ready.
+To ensure that citizens would receive the jab as early as possible, Bangladesh signed a commercial deal with SII in 2020 to buy 30 million doses of the vaccine when ready.

-According to the contract, Dhaka is supposed to get five million shots per month from January to June this year.
+According to the contract, Dhaka is supposed to get 5 million shots per month from January to June this year.

-Experts fear Bangladesh's vaccination program could be severely disrupted by India's decision last month to halt the export of vaccines made by SII, to prioritize domestic demand amid a sharp rise in cases.
+Experts fear that Bangladesh's vaccination program could be severely disrupted by India's decision last month to halt the export of vaccines made by SII in order to prioritize domestic demand amid a sharp rise in cases.

-It is not yet clear when SII will again be able to deliver the promised vaccine doses, but the Bangladeshi government hopes to get them soon.
+It is not yet clear when SII will again be able to deliver the promised vaccine doses, but Bangladesh's government hopes to get them soon.

 "We still have vaccines in stock, and therefore, the vaccination program has been going on," he said, adding: "We are hopeful of getting new vaccines before the current stock runs out."